-Why do you think tomorrow you can succeed?
+What makes you think tomorrow you can succeed starting a diet?

 Why did it not work last time?